NEONScience/NEON-Data-Skills/tutorials-in-development/reproducibility-content/Reproducible_Research_Resources.md

-List of references and resources on resproducible research in the computational life sciences, assembled by Naupaka Zimmerman in July 2018 for the  NEON Data Institute in Boulder, CO.
+List of references and resources on resproducible research in the computational life sciences.

+*Assembled by Naupaka Zimmerman in July 2018 for the  NEON Data Institute in Boulder, CO.*

 ### Journal Articles